mistertest/cloud-choice/README.md

 - <b>Playstation Now</b> - Ready and Auto synchronised :heavy_check_mark:
 - <b>Pleio</b> - Soon

+>### NEWS END OF STADIA
+>It's sadly the end of Google Stadia (the public version)
+>Cloud Choice will stopping the suport of the Stadia Catalog in January 18 2023

 The objective about API's , is to limit the interventions on the code as much as possible, and to have lists of games which will be synchronized automatically daily.